DaeLeonFlucas/osticket-prereqs/README.md

 <br /><h2>Step 11 - Download and install HeidiSQL</h2>
 <p>
-Download and install HeidiSQL.
-Once you have completed the setup wizard for HeidiSQL, the program will open.
-Select 'New' on the bottom left.
-Make sure the username is root and the password is 'Password1' then click 'Open'.
+Begin by downloading and installing HeidiSQL.
+Once the setup process is finished, open the program.
+Click ‘New’ in the lower-left corner, enter ‘root’ as the username and ‘Password1’ as the password, then choose ‘Open’.
 </p>
 <p>
 <img src="https://imgur.com/z6e86F9.png" height="70%" width="70%" alt="Resources"/>